reachtobrijesh/yiila/README.md

 * Validators
 * Cache classes (Memcached only)

 To learn more about components see examples and source codes.
-Don't forget to vist official site of Yii framework.
+Don't forget to visit the official site of Yii framework.